The reason I developed ChickenPicks guitar picks

 As seen in the picture I tried several things, like using adhesive band-aid for more grip.

 These picks all felt so weird as I missed every feel of balance with them.
-All of them sounded dull and tiny as well.
+So I needed to make my own easy to use guitar picks.

 Almost immediately I started experimenting with all kinds of materials.